“Wealth consists not in having great possessions, but in having few wants.” – Epictetus

 Travel Information

 1. The easiest way to get to Kalymnos is with a connecting flight from Athens right to the island.
-The airport is about 20 minutes away from our hotel, and we'll be there to pick you up.
+The airport is about 20 minutes away from our hotel.
 The catch is that flight options are limited, and can be unreliable as they often get cancelled by high winds.

 2. Your second and more reliable option is to fly to the nearby (and much larger) island of Kos and take a ferry to Kalymnos.
-There are more flights to Kos than Kalymnos making it easier to schedule, and the ferry takes about 30 minutes.
-We'll be there to get you in Kalymnos when you arrive at the town of Pothia, about a 15 minute drive from our hotel.
+The ferry takes about 30 minutes.
+The ferry will drop you off in Pothia, there will be a bunch of taxis and it's about a 15 minute drive to our hotel from the port.

 3. Your third option is to take a ferry all the way from Athens (the port is called Piraeus), which is an overnight adventure, but could be fun if you're feeling up for a sea voyage.